cps-1/helm-charts/README.md

 We welcome contributions of additional packages, resources, and templates to CPS1 Contrib!

 If you encounter any issues or have feedback, please open an issue in our repository: [https://github.com/cps-1/cps1](https://github.com/cps-1/cps1)

+### 7. Licensing terms

+You are using CPS1 Community Edition.

+It is free to use within your organization, limited to 10 active users and one Kubernetes cluster.

+For teams over 10 users or multiple clusters, upgrade to a paid license.

+You'll get full support and no free edition restrictions.

+For all the details, we strongly recommend reading the full [CPS1 Community Edition End User License Agreement (EULA)](https://cps1.tech/eula).